lavabit/libdime/docs/style.md

 ### Function comments

-Every function shall be commented with Javadoc style comments for use by Doxygen.
+Every function definition shall be commented with Javadoc style comments for use by Doxygen.

 Function prototypes shall not be commented.

 A function comment will be of the form of the example following.
 The @brief, @param, and @return tags are required.
 The @note on the function's behavior is optional, but highly encouraged if the functions's behavior is not immediately apparent from the code.
 Each @param consists of a brief description of a single parameter on its own line.
 The @return tag consists of a short description of the function's return value.
 If special values are returned, each special return value with its meaning